dioxfile/Logic_Clock_Didatic_Tool/README.md

 ***********************************************************************************************

 * For x86_64 Arch Linux-based distributions.<br/>
 Before starting with Arch, it is important that the installation of some libraries and packages required the use of community sources (AUR), which are similar to PPA utilities in ubuntu.
-Why the package has to be compiled in the machine, which ends up requiring a more time than in the distributions without Debian.<br/>
+Why the package has to be compiled in the machine, which ends up requiring more time than in the distributions without Debian.<br/>

 * 1. GSTREAMER0.10<br/>
 Package: gstreamer0.10<br/>